proximax-storage/xpx-chain-devportal-docs/docs/guides/aggregate-transaction/sending-payouts-with-aggregate-complete-transaction.md

 ## What’s next?

-Send an aggregate bonded transaction by following [creating an escrow with aggregate bonded transaction](./creating-an-escrow-with-aggregate-bonded-transaction.md) guide.
+Send an aggregate bonded transaction by following the [creating an escrow with aggregate bonded transaction](./creating-an-escrow-with-aggregate-bonded-transaction.md) guide.